Can over 80s get travel insurance?

-At AllClear we believe that everyone has the right to travel regardless of age.
-Whilst many people in later life may not wish to venture as far as perhaps they once did, we know that for many over 80s, travelling with friends and family is something that they still very much enjoy doing.
+Whilst many people in later life may not wish to venture as farwe know that for many people over 80, travelling with friends and family is something that they still very much enjoy doing.
 Travel insurance can give you peace of mind on the off-chance that something goes wrong while you’re abroad.

 Did you know?